SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 This target is interpreted to cover research about national policies and actions plans for sustainable procurements.

-#### Phrase 1:

-This phrase aims to find research about sustainable public/nationalprocurements.
+This phrase aims to find research about sustainable public/national procurements.

 Terms `fair trade` `human rights` `employment of minorities` `Best value for Money` `Life-cycle costing`and `Most Economically Advantageous Tender` are mentioned as concepts of sustainable procurements in the metadata for indicator 12.7.1 (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-07-01.pdf.